SAVE OUR PARKS

 That is why Centennial Park and Moore Park are currently protected by NSW State law to have an independent trust in which the ownership of these parklands are invested.
 This prevents any government of the day selling land of the parklands without the consent of the parliament.

-The NSW Minister for Planning has announced that he will be dissolving the current trust and handing over the management of the public parks into a super agency called “Greater Sydney Parklands.”
+The NSW Minister for Planning has sacked the trusts and is handing over the management of the public parks into a super agency called “Greater Sydney Parklands.”
 This agency will have oversight of Centennial Park, Moore Park Trusts, Parramatta Park Trust, the Western Sydney Parklands Trust as well as the Callan Park Hospital site and Fernhill Estate in Mulgoa.

 This is a direct attack on our heritage parklands, which will no longer be protected by their independent trusts, and will be put at greater risk of privatisation, commercialisation and reduction.